alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_050_eng.md

 Even so, since these were works with originals, basically the original color prints were the major premise, and it would be problematic if they changed too much from the existing three works.
 Worrying about this in my own way, I submitted several initial designs each.
 Then, as usual, the director and everyone gathered to check, but absolutely everything got corrections, almost total annihilation.
 Complete restart from the beginning.

 The direction the director wanted was more realistic while having "flair."
 The colors I first submitted had probed too much for realism, all becoming similarly subdued and too biased.
 So we repeated correction, check, correction.
 The director himself seemed to think "hmm" when seeing my color samples, and through repeating these corrections, the director's image and everyone's basic worldview gradually solidified.
-Incidentally, this work process—or trial and error—was the same not just for "4: Yugekitōgoku" but also "5: Senjō no Kishimojin."
+Incidentally, this work process—or trial and error—was the same not just for "4: Yugekitougoku" but also "5: Senjou no Kishimojin."

-Both *4: Yugekitōgoku* and *5: Senjō no Kishimojin* had art by Nakamura-san's Office Mec-Man.
+Both *4: Yugekitougoku* and *5: Senjou no Kishimojin* had art by Nakamura-san's Office Mec-Man.
 Sometimes delicate, sometimes rough, these Mec-Man backgrounds had a really good atmosphere that fit this work.
-Particularly in "5: Senjō no Kishimojin," animation director Yamashita-san drew layouts for almost every single cut densely without a single gap, creating another masterpiece of completion (laugh).
+Particularly in "5: Senjou no Kishimojin," animation director Yamashita-san drew layouts for almost every single cut densely without a single gap, creating another masterpiece of completion (laugh).
 Art director Yoshida-san, confronted with this, responded with an equally detailed and dense frontal assault—a wonderful battle unfolded.
 Being pulled along by both, tension kept rising and it became a good work.

 For color direction, while still having paint problems, I was gradually getting used to realistic works, and I gradually developed my own methodology for realistic, subdued color usage.
 Special coloring matched to scene backgrounds also became reasonably well-balanced screens when going in dark directions.
 But now special coloring that removed saturation while going in bright directions became a bottleneck (bitter laugh).
 While thinking there were still limits, special effects staff helped me out with various impossible requests.